*** PLEASE SEE FURTHER INFORMATION FOR COVID-19 RESTRICTIONS AND LIMITATIONS COVID-19 ***

 I am having twins, does this make a difference?

 All of our scans require extra time if you are expecting twins.
-The charge for your scan is slightly extra due to the additional time.
 You need to advise us at the time of your booking so that we can allow the extra time for your appointment.

 Is the scan safe?